The Tax-Free Savings Account (TFSA) program was introduced by the Canadian government in the 2008 Federal Budget.

-- You can withdraw money from your account at anytime, for any reason, tax-free.
+- You can withdraw money from your account at any time, for any reason, tax-free.

-- The TFSA does not affect your eligibility for other Federal government benefits or credits that are based on your income earning level.
+- The TFSA does not affect your eligibility for other Federal government benefits or credits based on your income earning level.
 It will not affect your assessment for Old Age Security (OAS), Canada Child Benefits (CCB), Working Income Tax Benefit (WITB), Goods and Services Tax or Harmonized Sales Tax credit (GST/HST).

-- You can open more than one TFSA account and can transfer funds from one account to the other.
+- You can open more than one TFSA account and transfer funds from one account to the other.
 However, the transfer must be a direct transfer between the account issuers.
 You should not transfer the funds yourself.